aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 So to print consistently with TMCs you should avoid multistepping, which means staying under about 60mm/sec with the usual setup (1.8deg motors, 20T pulley, 2mm belt, 1/16 step rate) on 8-bit Arduino.
 32-bit boards do not suffer such a limitation as they have a much higher step rate.
 I don't believe either Smoothieware or RepRapFirmware actually even do multistepping?

 spreadCycle is entered by soldering two solder jumpers on the PCB, connecting CFG1 to ground.
-Some Chinese clone TMCs have this either mislabeled so you short out the chip and fry it, or don't have the IC's CFG1 actually exposed so you can never enter spreadCycle mode, but as above we don't need it, so that's no big deal.
+Some Chinese clone TMCs have this either mislabeled so you short out the chip and fry it, or don't have the IC's CFG1 actually exposed so you can never enter spreadCycle mode.

 TMCs get up to 50C at 0.55A and will reach their 150C thermal shutoff at 1A, so require through-board heatpads attached to the bottom of the IC, large heatsinks, and active cooling (fans).
 A fan blowing down onto the drivers would be fine.
 You could even build them into a tunnel housing with two quiet fans, one blowing air in and one blowing air out, like this: